hsauro/mcabook/_sources/introductoryTopics/elasticities.rst

 The plot shows us that initially, the reaction rate appears to increase linearly as we increase the substrate concentration.
 However, as the substrate concentration increases, the rate of increase in the reaction rate slows now, ultimately reaching a plateau at the maximal rate.
-This is when the enzyme is becomes saturate with substrate so that there is no more free enzyme left to increase the rate further.
+This is when the enzyme is becomes saturated with substrate so that there is no more free enzyme left to increase the rate further.

-Another way to interpreted the `K_m` is that it is the concentration of substrate that gives half the maximal velocity.
-That means a high `K_m` means we need a high substrate concentration to reach half the maximal velocity.
+Another way to interpret the `K_m` is that it is the concentration of substrate that gives half the maximal velocity.
+A high `K_m` means we need a high substrate concentration to reach half the maximal velocity.

 The elasticity can be derived as before by differentiating the rate law and scaling.
 First, lets obtain the derivative: